xormenter/Blender-Anno-.cfg-Import-Addon/README.md

 1. Select your MAIN_FILE object.
 2. Go the Export->Anno (.cfg) and select where you want to export to.
 3. The exporter will create the .cfg (and .ifo and .cf7) file(s).
-4. Don't forget that you'll need to convert the .cf7 to .fc